cobeylab/version-control-training/README.md

 ```

 Before you push, (and usually before you commit!) you should make sure the code passes any test suite for the repository.
-For this one, you can run it by typing `python tests.py`.
-For other repositories, the command will be different.
+For this one, you can run it by typing `python -m unittest` or `pytest` (requires [Pytest](https://docs.pytest.org)).
+For other repositories, the command may be different.

 Once you're satisfied that your local commits are ready to be shared with other contributors, you can do a `git push` to send any local commits that haven't been sent to the remote repository.